 It’s healthy and commendable to approach life with as much optimism as you can muster, but really?
 We were expected to get excited about Commodore-badged PCs following the golden era of the A500 and A1200?
 Someone pass me the puke bag quick.

-In between being a scurrilous Bad Influence on’t telly box, Violet Berlin hosted and wrote the scripts for Sky’s ‘Head to Head‘ ten minute challenge TV show.
-Each episode incorporated a duo of delightful kiddiwinkles gorping into an overblown, fiber-optic brain and pummeling one another into submission via the latest multiplayer releases across a variety of platforms.
+In between being a scurrilous Bad Influence on’t telly box, Violet Berlin hosted and wrote the scripts for Sky’s ‘Head to Head‘ ten-minute challenge TV show.
+Each episode incorporated a duo of delightful kiddiwinkles gorping into an overblown, fibre-optic brain and pummeling one another into submission via the latest multiplayer releases across a variety of platforms.
 The victor would get to take home a randomly selected prize and a cerebrum-shaped trophy.
-Unfortunately it was broadcast on The Children’s Channel at the crack of dawn so only insomniacs, badgers and owls can attest to its dubious existence.
+Unfortunately, it was broadcast on The Children’s Channel at the crack of dawn so only insomniacs, badgers and owls can attest to its dubious existence.

 GamesMaster was the king of the grandiose, one on one battle royale, though Head to Head was notable for staging Guru Larry’s first TV appearance.
 He would later go on to be a ‘winner stays on’ regular guest owing to his repeated success… and in his spare time, make up fairy tales about Dennis. 😉